digipost/signering-docs/source/install-client.rst

         |build-status-dotnet|

         The client is available via `Nuget <https://www.nuget.org/packages?q=signature.api.client>`_.

-Download :code:`Direct`-client or :code:`Portal`-client based on your use case.
+        The library has several packages with the prefix :code:`Digipost.Signature.Api.Client`.
+If you are using the portal cases, use :code:`Digipost.Signature.Api.Client.Portal`, and for direct cases, use :code:`Digipost.Signature.Api.Client.Direct`.

     ..  group-tab:: Java